BugBusterMax/AWQ-oGPTQ/README.md

-These are several project scripts for the AWQ-oGPTQ large model quantization method (not yet fully organized), and their performance exceeds that of the current AWQ and GPTQ quantization methods.
+These are several project scripts for the AWQ-oGPTQ large model quantization method (not yet fully organized).
+They need to be used to replace the corresponding scripts in the official AWQ and GPTQ libraries and then compiled.
+This method outperforms the current AWQ and GPTQ quantization methods.